 These services and protections for "protected handicapped students" are distinct from those applicable to all eligible or exceptional students enrolled (or seeking enrollment) in special education programs.

-For further information on the evaluation procedures and provision of services to protected handicapped students, contact Mr. John Sibeto, at 646-5532.
+For further information on the evaluation procedures and provision of services to protected handicapped students, contact the administration office, at 724-646-5500.